Angular and AngularJS Difference: Choose the Best for Your Needs

 • Angular Command Line Interface (CLI): It’s a tool that limits dependence on external resources.
 Using Angular CLI saves time in configuring dependencies and deploying your program.

-• Dependency Injection: Angular has a built-in dependency injection system that helps manage the dependencies of your components and services.
+• Dependency Injection: Angular has a built-in dependency injection feature that helps manage the dependencies of your components and services.
 This makes your code more modular and testable.

 • Directives: These are markers on DOM elements that tell Angular to do something to the DOM.
 Angular comes with several built-in directives like ngIf, ngFor, and ngSwitch, but you can also create custom directives.